 You open the banking app on a quiet evening and the balance is the same number it was last month.
 Same number, technically.
 But the bread costs more, the rent notice came in higher, and the “high-yield” savings rate hasn’t moved in a year.
 Nothing was stolen.
 No alert fired.
 And yet you can feel it — the slow leak of a life’s worth of work sitting in one account, in one currency, in one country, quietly buying less every single day while you’re told this is what safe looks like.

-The short version: Treasury diversification is spreading wealth across uncorrelated buckets — hard scarcity (Bitcoin, gold), operational liquidity (cash, stablecoins), jurisdictional utility (property, secondary residency), tier-1 equities, and a small decentralised hedge — so no single shock can wipe you out.
+The short version: Treasury diversification is spreading wealth across uncorrelated buckets — hard scarcity (Bitcoin, gold), operational liquidity (cash, stablecoins), jurisdictional utility (property, secondary residency), tier-1 equities, and a small decentralised hedge — so that a single shock is far less likely to reach all of it at once.
 The discipline that makes it work: hold high-value assets in your own self-custody rather than an institution’s, cap any one bucket at 50% of your net worth, and rebalance roughly quarterly so winners are trimmed automatically.
-It scales down to about $10K and up to fund size.
+The structure is scale-independent in principle — the $10K figure used further down is an illustration of “small but real”, not a researched minimum — and it scales up to fund size.
 This is informational, a framework for thinking about resilience — not personal investment advice, and every allocation here carries real risk.
+Past performance does not predict future results, and no allocation described here is guaranteed to protect capital.
+The percentage ranges below are editorial illustrations chosen to make the structure legible; we could not trace them to any published optimisation study, and you should not read them as optimal.

 The villain isn’t volatility.
 It’s the single point of failure you call “safe.”

-Most people keep 80–90% of their net worth in one place — a primary home, one brokerage, one bank, one currency.
+Most households are concentrated, and the official data says so plainly: in the Federal Reserve’s 2022 Survey of Consumer Finances, the primary residence was the largest single asset on the balance sheet for the middle wealth groups and accounted for more than a quarter of all assets US families held.
+(A tidier-sounding “80–90% in one bucket” figure gets quoted a lot; we could not trace it to any published source, so treat the direction as documented and the exact number as unverified.)
 And here’s the reframe almost nobody is told: that concentration isn’t the conservative choice, it’s the single most fragile bet you can make.
 It feels safe precisely because it’s familiar, and familiarity is exactly the disguise the risk wears.
-When inflation runs 5–10% a year, when a brokerage locks your account over a policy change, or when a jurisdiction imposes capital controls, a single-bucket holder has zero escape routes.
+When inflation runs hot — US consumer prices rose 9.1% in the twelve months to June 2022, the largest increase in 40 years — or when a brokerage locks your account over a policy change, or a jurisdiction imposes capital controls, a single-bucket holder has few escape routes.
 You’re not protected.
 You’re exposed, on one node, with no redundancy.

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.